 - 2.1 Practice skills can be learned through real-life practice in a workplace and simulation.
 Techniques such as action learning, e-learning, skills teaching, case studies, project work are among the range of simulated techniques that can be used to assist students develop their practice skills. - 2.2 Practice learning must include a significant period of supervised, assessed practice in the workplace using real-life experiences.
-Assessed practice must include but is not limited to face to face work with individuals and families and participation in the full range of associated professional activities expected of a practising social worker.
-It should also include work with groups and communities.
-During Covid 19 this may be liaison by telephone or engaging with groups in a socially distant manner. - 2.3 The balance between real-life practice learning and learning through simulation is specified in these requirements and has been amended to take into account the difficulties which may be encountered in facilitating real life practice learning during Covid 19.
-This will be reviewed regularly as we move through the pandemic.
+Assessed practice must include face to face work with individuals and families and participation in the full range of associated professional activities expected of a practising social worker.
+It should also include work with groups and communities. - 2.3 The balance between real-life practice learning and learning through simulation is specified in these requirements.